 Liabilities relating to legal proceedings and government inquiries, to the extent that we have concluded such liabilities are probable and the amounts of such liabilities are reasonably estimable, are recorded in the consolidated balance sheets.
-The aggregate liabilities recorded as of December 31, 2016 and 2015 related to these matters were approximately \$4.3 million and \$5.2 million, respectively, and were primarily included in accounts payable and accrued expenses and other current liabilities in our consolidated balance sheets.
-The aggregate range of possible loss related to (i) matters considered reasonably possible, and (ii) reasonably possible amounts in excess of accrued losses recorded for probable loss contingencies, was immaterial as of December 31, 2016.
-Our estimates related to such matters could change in future periods.
+The aggregate liabilities recorded as of December 31, 2017 and 2016 related to these matters were approximately \$0.9 million and \$4.3 million, respectively, and were primarily included in accounts payable and accrued expenses and other current liabilities in our consolidated balance sheets.
+The aggregate range of possible loss related to (i) matters considered reasonably possible, and (ii) reasonably possible amounts in excess of accrued losses recorded for probable loss contingencies, including those related to liquidated damages, could have a material impact on our consolidated financial statements if they become probable and the reasonably estimable amount is determined.